 The Company may voluntarily repay the New Notes at any time; however, if the Company repays the New Notes prior to certain dates, it would be required to pay make-whole premiums.
 As of December 31, 2020, the make-whole premium associated with voluntary prepayment of the Class A-2-I Notes was approximately \$35 million; this amount declines each quarter to zero in June 2022.
-As of December 31, 2020, the make-whole premium associated with voluntary prepayment of the Class A-2-I Notes was approximately \$74 million; this amount declines each quarter to zero in June 2022.
+As of December 31, 2020, the make-whole premium associated with voluntary prepayment of the Class A-2-II Notes was approximately \$74 million; this amount declines each quarter to zero in June 2024.
 The Company would also be subject to a make-whole premium in the event of a mandatory prepayment required following a Rapid Amortization Event or certain asset dispositions.
 The mandatory make-whole premium requirements are considered derivatives embedded in the New Notes that must be bifurcated for separate valuation.
 The Company estimated the fair value of these derivatives to be immaterial as of December 31, 2020, based on the probability-weighted discounted cash flows associated with either event.

 The legal final maturity of the 2019 Class A-2 Notes is in June 2049, but it is anticipated that, unless earlier prepaid to the extent permitted under the Indenture, the Class A-2-I Notes will be repaid in June 2024 (the "Class A-2-I Anticipated Repayment Date") and the Class A-2-II Notes will be repaid in June 2026 (the "Class A-2-II Anticipated Repayment Date").
-If the Co-Issuers have not repaid or refinanced the Class A-2-I Notes by the Class A-2-I Anticipated Repayment Date or the Class A-2-II Notes by the Class A-2-II Anticipated Repayment Date or the Class A-2-II Notes by the Class A-2-II Notes, as applicable, at the greater of: (A) 5.0% and (B) the amount, if any, by which the sum of the following exceeds the applicable Class A-2 Note interest rate: (x) the yield to maturity (adjusted to a quarterly bond-equivalent basis) on the applicable anticipated repayment date of the United States Treasury Security having a term closest to 10 years plus (y) 5.0%, plus (z) 2.15% for the Class A-2-I Notes and 2.64% for the Class A-2-II Notes.
+If the Co-Issuers have not repaid or refinanced the Class A-2-I Notes by the Class A-2-I Anticipated Repayment Date, then additional interest will accrue on the Class A-2-I Notes and the Class A-2-II Notes, as applicable, at the greater of: (A) 5.0% and (B) the amount, if any, by which the sum of the following exceeds the applicable Class A-2 Note interest rate: (x) the yield to maturity (adjusted to a quarterly bond-equivalent basis) on the applicable anticipated repayment date of the United States Treasury Security having a term closest to 10 years plus (y) 5.0%, plus (z) 2.15% for the Class A-2-I Notes and 2.64% for the Class A-2-II Notes.